Technology

 only Gas only

+New regulation means that heat pumps will now have to have an energy label on them.

+The label gives information about the energy efficiency of the heat pump and rates products from dark green (most efficient) to red (least efficient).

-From 26 September 2015, all new heat pumps that entered the market had to be sold with an EU product label, and the installer should produce a package label that displays the efficiency based upon several different components in the heating system.
+All new heat pumps must be sold with an EU product label, since 26 September 2015.
+The installer should also produce a package label that displays the efficiency based upon several different components in the heating system.

-After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme had to be sold with a product label, and the installer must produce a package label.
+After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
 If your heat pump is not sold with a product label it may not be eligible for the RHI.